quasinaut/kinda-ksp2/README.md

 If you don't already have CKAN, download it [here](https://github.com/KSP-CKAN/CKAN/releases).

 This repo assums you are running Windows, as I have only tested this on Windows.
-Some mods may not work on Linux (for example Parallax).
+Some mods may not work fully on Linux (for example Parallax last time I tried it), and I can't test macOS.

 ### Add your game instance

-Add your game instance, either where steam installed it by right clicking on the game->manage->browse local files, and selecting the BuildID64 in that directory in ckan, or wherever you store your KSP(2).
+Add your game instance, either where steam installed it by right clicking on the game->manage->browse local files, and selecting the BuildID64 in that directory in CKAN, or wherever you store your KSP(2).
 I reccomend to make a copy of your current install and call it something like "Kerbal Space Program Too."
-This makes it easier to try diffrent things.
+This makes it easier to try different things.

 ### Setup and install

-Go to settings->compatible game versions and select all versions down to 1.3 Go to file->install from .ckan and select the file in this repo
+Go to settings->compatible game versions and select all versions down to 1.3 Go to file->install from .CKAN and select the file in this repo

 There's corruption in the zipped build of extraplanetary launchpads that makes CKAN unable to install it, instead download the zip from <http://taniwha.org/~bill/ExtraplanetaryLaunchpads_v6.99.3.zip> and skip the corrupted file when you unzip
 Then copy+paste it into the GameData directory under your KSP installation

+### Optional: more buildings and launch sites

+If you want more buildings and launch sites you can use a combo of Kerbal Konstructs and Kerbin Side Remastered which you can search for and install in CKAN.
+Kerbin Side Remastered will however give you a warning every time you open the game that it's not compatible with this version-something probably isn't but it works for me so far.

 ### Optional: multiplayer